Getting Married Soon?

 If either person is a Florida resident, a mandatory 3 day waiting period applies.
 The license’s “Effective Date” will be 3 calendar days after the “Issue Date”.
 Non Florida residents do not have a 3 day waiting period.
 The bridal party will not be able to marry until on, or after the “Effective Date”.
 The license will expire 60 days after the issue date.

-- Certified copy of Minor's birth certificate showing parent's names; and
+- A certified copy of the minor’s birth certificate to show parent’s names.

-- A parental consent form may be obtained at the time of application.
-Both parents/legal guardians must be present with their own identification on hand.
-If one parent is deceased, a certified copy of the death certificate must be presented, and the surviving parent must be present with his/her own identification.
+- If one parent is deceased, a certified copy of the death certificate must be presented.
 If a legal guardian has been appointed, a court certified copy must be presented.

-- Exceptions will be if the parents are divorced and one parent has sole legal custody of the minor child.
-In this case, a court certified copy of the custody document must be presented and only the consent of the custodial parent will be required.
-If both parents are deceased, and a guardian has not been appointed by the court, the minor must present certified copies of both death certificates.
+- If both parents are deceased and a guardian has not been appointed by the court, the minor must present certified copies of both death certificates.
+Judicial review required.